 If you are a guest, we welcome you to CBC Owasso!
-Please text new2cbc to 94000 to fill out our digital connect card.
+Text new2cbc to 94000 to fill out our digital connect card.
 We are so glad you're here!

 Ordinary Heroes: A Rich Woman, Slave Girl, and Prison Guard Walk Into a Coffee Bar